-- We allocate 10 days budget to The Educational Psychology Service, arranged through a service level agreement, who visits the school following discussion with the SENCO to work with individual learners, attend reviews or deliver staff training. - The Language and Communication, Speech and Language Therapy and Occupational Therapy Teams visit school regularly to assess pupils and advise staff. - Teachers from the Sensory Impairment Team work in school to support children who have hearing or visual impairment.
-The specialist teachers work directly with children where this is indicated on an EHC.
-Class teachers plan alongside these specialist teachers who also attend and contribute to review meetings. - The Local Authority (LA) Inclusion Manager works with the school through the Headteacher. - The SENCO liaises frequently with a number of other outside agencies, for example: - Social Services - School Nurse - CAMHs (Child and Adolescent Mental Health) - Physiotherapy - Occupational Therapy - Speech/ Language and Communication Specialists. - Parents/carers are informed prior to any outside agency being involved.
+- We are allocated a budget to The Educational Psychology Service, arranged through a service level agreement, who visits the school following discussion with the SENDCo to work with individual learners, attend reviews or deliver staff training. - The Language and Communication, Speech and Language Therapy and Occupational Therapy Teams visit school regularly to assess pupils and advise staff. - Teachers from the Sensory Impairment Team work in school to support children who have hearing or visual impairment.
+The specialist teachers work directly with children

+- where this is indicated on an EHCP.
+Class teachers plan alongside these specialist teachers who also attend and contribute to review meetings. - The Local Authority (LA) Inclusion Manager works with the school through the Headteacher. - The SENDCo liaises frequently with a number of other outside agencies, for example: - Social Services - School Nurse - Specialist Nurses i.e. epilepsy nurse/incontinence nurse - CAMHs (Child and Adolescent Mental Health) - Physiotherapy - Occupational Therapy - Speech/ Language and Communication Specialists - Early Help Assessment Team. - Parents/carers are informed prior to any outside agency being involved.